Reception Rooms: 6

 The parish of Tatham is a classic example of the English countryside community.
 Located in an Area of Outstanding Natural Beauty; The Forest of Bowland is a picture of rolling fields and hills.
 Nearby Bentham provides all the local necessities including shops, supermarket and post office.
 There are also two train stations nearby, one in Bentham and another in Wennington, just a short drive away.
 Those looking to work from home will be impressed to learn that Thwaite Moss benefits from B4RN access.
 There are primary schools in the nearby villages of Wray and Lowgill, the very well respected Queen Elizabeth Secondary school in Kirkby Lonsdale is less than 8 miles away, with free bus pick-up available at the bottom of the drive.
 The property is also within the catchment area for the Lancaster Grammar Schools.

 The formal gardens to the rear of the property are a tranquil haven for wildlife.
 The neat lawn is flanked by beds filled with formal plantings that fill the garden with vibrant colours and scents.
 A beck trickles through the back of the garden and naturally sources the pond.
 Keen gardeners will be impressed by the many productive vegetable plots, herb garden, soft fruit cases, poly tunnel and fruit trees that include apple, pear and cherries.
 At the front, a flagged patio is the ideal spot from which to enjoy the panoramic fell views.
 The driveway affords ample parking and also provides access into the attached double garage and log store that was formerly used as a dog kennel.
 A small yard to the rear serves the two stables and tack room with hay loft above.
-From here access can be found directly into the adjoining approximate 3.75 acres of land, ideal for those with horses.
+From here access can be found directly into the adjoining approximate 17½ acres of land, ideal for those with horses.
 Around 11 acres of land was purchased as a way of protecting the integrity of the surrounding views and privacy and has a life time tenancy agreement with the local farmer.